 SEMIPs was written in R with the Shiny package (Rstudio 2014) that is known for its light weight web development framework with shiny-related features.
-The lavaan package (Rosseel 2018) was used for the SEM, other depending packages will be checked at the installation and need to be installed if not already available.
+The lavaan package (Rosseel 2018) was used for the SEM.
+Dependent packages will be instansiated or they need to be installed if not already available.
 The application requires modern multicore CPUs for the backend parallel processes.
 SEMIPs was developed under Linux CentOS7 and has been successfully tested on MacOS (v.
 10.14.6) and Windows10.
 To install and run this application, users can follow the detailed instructions provided in the README.txt file.
 The SEMIPs Shiny app and source code are freely available at https://github.com/NIEHS/SEMIPs under the MIT license.

 Results